 What should I do next if I think a head or brain injury was misdiagnosed?

 If you believe you have suffered as a result of a misdiagnosis of a head injury, or someone you love has been affected by someone else’s negligence, it’s vital that you contact the expert medical misdiagnosis solicitors at Stephensons today.
 We have the expertise you need to successfully bring about a compensation claim in this difficult area of law.

 A compensation claim ensures that victims have access to the very best rehabilitation programmes and ensures the best interests of their family are looked after.
 Let us help you claim the compensation you deserve.

-For free initial advice and to discuss your head injury misdiagnosis claim call us on 0203 817 9430 and speak to an expert medical negligence solicitor today.
-All initial enquiries are free and there is no obligation to proceed whatsoever.
+For free initial guidance on your options and to discuss your head injury misdiagnosis claim call us on 01616 966 229 and speak to an expert medical negligence solicitor today.
+All initial guidance is free and there is no obligation to proceed whatsoever.

 Some readers may be familiar with the National Bobath Cerebral Palsy Centre and may have attended for treatment themselves or attended with a family member receiving treatment.
 I know that some of my clients and their families have attended the centre in...

 - Louise Griffiths

 - Judith Thomas-Whittingham